-Parent/Teacher Conferences are held in October.
-These conferences are meant for teachers and parents to share information that will ensure their child has a successful year.
-In March, the school holds Student Led Conferences which are an opportunity for the students to share their work and set goals with their parents.
+Parent/Teacher/Student Conferences are held in both semesters.
+The first conference is designed for teachers and parents to share information that will ensure their child has a successful year.
+In Semester 2, the school holds Student Led Conferences which are an opportunity for the students to share their work and set goals with their parents.
 Conferences may also be scheduled by request of either the teacher or the parents with Specialists.
 In addition, all teachers are available to meet with parents throughout the year, with prior appointments.